emb-riscv/specs-markdown/real-time-clock.md

 > <sup>Common implementations use a 32.678 Hz quartz or oscillator.
-Low frequency internal RC oscillators (for example 40 kHz) can also be used, but the application must calibrate the frequency using a higher accuracy source.</sup>
+Low frequency internal RC oscillators (for example 40 kHz) can also be used, but the application must calibrate the frequency using a higher accuracy source.
+With a typical 32 kHz input, the clock resolution is about 30 µS and it takes about 17 million years to overflow.</sup>

 ## The clock counter register